C3S/chiliproject_encrypted_email_notifications/README.md

 ### ChiliProject Admin

 1. Log into ChiliProject as admin and create two custom fields (memorize their corresponding IDs):
-** "PGP Public Key" *(Long text)*
+  * "PGP Public Key" *(Long text)*
-** "Enable Mail Encryption" *(Boolean)*
+  * "Enable Mail Encryption" *(Boolean)*
-2. Configure the Plugin *(Administration / Plugins : Chiliproject Encrypted Mail Notifications -> Configure)* 2.1 Configure *Plugin Configuration*
+2. Configure the Plugin *(Administration / Plugins : Chiliproject Encrypted Mail Notifications -> Configure)*
+  1. Configure *Plugin Configuration*
-** Enter the Custom Field ID of "Enable Mail Encryption" *(neccessary for encryption)* ** Enter the Custom Field ID of "PGP Public Key" *(neccessary for encryption)* ** Enter a message, which is added to the footer of filtered emails (e.g. instructions for encryption) ** Enter the Emailaddress of Chiliuser *(neccessary for decryption)* ** Enter the PGP Private Key for Emailadress of Chiliuser *(neccessary for decryption)* **WARNING**: Don't use a private key here, which should never be compromized, as the secret key is written to the database in cleartext.
+    * Enter the Custom Field ID of "Enable Mail Encryption" *(neccessary for encryption)*
+    * Enter the Custom Field ID of "PGP Public Key" *(neccessary for encryption)*
+    * Enter a message, which is added to the footer of filtered emails (e.g. instructions for encryption)
+    * Enter the Emailaddress of Chiliuser *(neccessary for decryption)*
+    * Enter the PGP Private Key for Emailadress of Chiliuser *(neccessary for decryption)*
+      **WARNING**: Don't use a private key here, which should never be compromized, as the secret key is written to the database in cleartext.
 PGP is just used for secure communication, not secure storage of your data, so if your database got hacked, the secret key does not matter anyway
-** Enter the Password for PGP Private Key for Emailadress of Chiliuser *(neccessary for decryption)* 2.2 Configure *Global Settings*
+    * Enter the Password for PGP Private Key for Emailadress of Chiliuser *(neccessary for decryption)*
+  2. Configure *Global Settings*
-*NOTICE*: If mail is encryted, no filters are applied to the body ** Filter emails of non-public projects
+    * *NOTICE*: If mail is encryted, no filters are applied to the body
+    * Filter emails of non-public projects
-*** 'project dependend': Filtering is active for non-public projects, if this module is active for the project
+      * 'project dependend': Filtering is active for non-public projects, if this module is active for the project
-*** 'all': Filtering is active for all non-public projects, regardless of module activation
+      * 'all': Filtering is active for all non-public projects, regardless of module activation
-*** 'none': Filtering is inactive for all non-public projects, regardless of module activation ** Filter emails of public projects
+      * 'none': Filtering is inactive for all non-public projects, regardless of module activation
+    * Filter emails of public projects
-*** 'project dependend': Filtering is active for public projects, if this module is active for the project
+      * 'project dependend': Filtering is active for public projects, if this module is active for the project
-*** 'all': Filtering is active for all public projects, regardless of module activation
+      * 'all': Filtering is active for all public projects, regardless of module activation
-*** 'none': Filtering is inactive for all public projects, regardless of module activation ** Encrypt emails of non-public projects
+      * 'none': Filtering is inactive for all public projects, regardless of module activation
+    * Encrypt emails of non-public projects
-*** 'project dependend': Encryption is active for non-public projects, if this module is active for the project and user has enabled mail encryption
+      * 'project dependend': Encryption is active for non-public projects, if this module is active for the project and user has enabled mail encryption
-*** 'all': Encryption is active for non-public projects, regardless of module activation and user setting, if there's a key corresponding to email of user
+      * 'all': Encryption is active for non-public projects, regardless of module activation and user setting, if there's a key corresponding to email of user
-*** 'none': Encryption is inactive for non-public projects, regardless of module activation ** Encrypt emails of public projects
+      * 'none': Encryption is inactive for non-public projects, regardless of module activation
+    * Encrypt emails of public projects
-*** 'project dependend': Encryption is active for public projects, if this module is active for the project and user has enabled mail encryption
+      * 'project dependend': Encryption is active for public projects, if this module is active for the project and user has enabled mail encryption
-*** 'all': Encryption is active for public projects, regardless of module activation and user setting, if there's a key corresponding to email of user
+      * 'all': Encryption is active for public projects, regardless of module activation and user setting, if there's a key corresponding to email of user
-*** 'none': Encryption is inactive for public projects, regardless of module activation 2.3 Configure *Available Filters*
+      * 'none': Encryption is inactive for public projects, regardless of module activation
+  3. Configure *Available Filters*
-** *Header*: Applies to both filtered and encrypted mails ** *Subject*: Applies to both filtered and encrypted mails.
+    * *Header*: Applies to both filtered and encrypted mails
+    * *Subject*: Applies to both filtered and encrypted mails
-   *NOTICE*: issue updates by emails might rely on this ** *Body*: Applies only to filtered mails
+      *NOTICE*: issue updates by emails might rely on this
+    * *Body*: Applies only to filtered mails
-2.4 Apply your settings
+  4. Apply your settings
 3. Configure Projects
-** On *'Administration / Project / Modules'*, check module "Chiliproject Encrypted Mail Notifications" for module activation, where neccessary
+  * On *'Administration / Project / Modules'*, check module "Chiliproject Encrypted Mail Notifications" for module activation, where neccessary
     *NOTICE*: plugin settings may override the activation

 ### User

 1. Log into ChiliProject and update your profile
-2. "*PGP Public Key*": Enter your PGP Public Key (Format: ASCII, from "`-----BEGIN PGP PUBLIC KEY BLOCK-----`" to "`-----END PGP PUBLIC KEY BLOCK-----`", linebreaks and comments should not matter)
+2. "*PGP Public Key*": Enter your PGP Public Key
+   Format: ASCII, from "`-----BEGIN PGP PUBLIC KEY BLOCK-----`" to "`-----END PGP PUBLIC KEY BLOCK-----`", linebreaks and comments should not matter
 3. Check "*Enable Mail Encryption*", if you want to use mail encryption
 4. Save your profile